Mom, It’s Time for the Quiz!

 Οh my, Ignatia?

 He was “snippy” every time she called!
 I mean, if you just miss somebody, you don’t have to be rude!
+Isn’t that true?
 You can say, “Mom, I miss you!
 When are you coming home?
 Can’t you come home now?”
-I guess that would be more like Pulsatilla; that’s what Shana would do!
-But, what makes this Ignatia is the pretending not to care, wanting to cause guilt, eye-rolling, sulking, brooding, attracting attention, setting up a kind of drama….
+I guess that would be what Pulsatilla would do; that’s what Shana would do!
+But, what makes this case Ignatia is the pretending not to care, wanting to cause guilt, eye-rolling, sulking, brooding, attracting attention, setting up a drama….

 I guess teenagers are prone to Ignatia states.
 You know, we had another Quiz with an Ignatia teenager, “Who’s That Lady”.
 Maybe people should read it and compare; also, I am now remembering, we had an Ignatia case that was a virus but the case was decided on the mentals, it was called “Creeping Sore Throat”: